5-1 Volleyball Rotation

 Rotation 13 front-row hittersNETZ1Z2Z3Z4Z5Z6FRONT ROWBACK ROWSOH1MB2OPPOH2MB1Rotation 23 front-row hittersNETZ1Z2Z3Z4Z5Z6FRONT ROWBACK ROWSOH1MB2OPPOH2MB1Rotation 33 front-row hittersNETZ1Z2Z3Z4Z5Z6FRONT ROWBACK ROWSOH1MB2OPPOH2MB1Rotation 42 front-row hittersNETZ1Z2Z3Z4Z5Z6FRONT ROWBACK ROWSOH1MB2OPPOH2MB1Rotation 52 front-row hittersNETZ1Z2Z3Z4Z5Z6FRONT ROWBACK ROWSOH1MB2OPPOH2MB1Rotation 62 front-row hittersNETZ1Z2Z3Z4Z5Z6FRONT ROWBACK ROWSOH1MB2OPPOH2MB1

 The libero typically replaces MB1 or MB2 when that middle rotates to the back row.
 This substitution does not count toward the team's six-per-set substitution limit under FIVB rules.
+Other rule sets set that limit differently, which is why the rule set comparison further down this page lists the quota for each one.

 What Does a 5-1 Rotation Consist Of?